GameStop frenzy leaves behind a mess for Wall Street regulators

 After the tech bubble burst in 2000, with the Nasdaq index losing more than half of its value, SEC officials pursued a number of fraud cases involving the use of the Internet to goose stock prices.

 In 2002, the SEC reached a settlement of civil charges with Cole Bartiromo, a high school student who had engaged in an Internet “pump-and-dump scheme.”
-Bartiromo, 17, manipulated the stock prices of 15 companies by buying up large numbers of shares and then posting “false and misleading information” about them on Yahoo!
+Bartiromo, then 17, manipulated the stock prices of 15 companies by buying up large numbers of shares and then posting “false and misleading information” about them on Yahoo!
 Finance and Raging Bull message boards, the commission alleged.

 Over less than two months, Bartiromo posted more than 6,000 messages claiming news of imminent merger deals or buyouts, which he falsely attributed to sources such as Bloomberg and JP Morgan.
-In the case of one over-the-counter stock that Bartiromo claimed was headed to $10 per share, he sold his entire stake for less 25 cents, the SEC told a federal district judge in Manhattan.
+In the case of one over-the-counter stock that Bartiromo claimed was headed to $10 per share, he sold his entire stake for less than 25 cents, the SEC told a federal district judge in Manhattan.

-The settlement required Bartiromo to disgorge $93,731 in the illicit gains and interest.
+The settlement required Bartiromo to disgorge $93,731 in illicit gains and interest.

 Two years earlier, the commission settled civil fraud charges against an even younger Internet tout.
-Jonathan Lebed, 15, a high school sophomore, without admitting or denying the charges, agreed to pay the government $285,000 in ill-gotten gains and interest, the commission said.
+High school sophomore Jonathan Lebed, then 15, without admitting or denying the charges, agreed to pay the government $285,000 in ill-gotten gains and interest, the commission said.

 On 11 occasions, Lebed purchased shares in thinly traded small companies, then used multiple phony names to post “baseless price predictions and other false and/or misleading statements,” the SEC said.